Gendered Double Standards In Parenting: Strategies For Fairness

 Once you’ve compiled the list, discuss each duty with your partner and determine who typically completes each task.
 It may be surprising to realize the volume of work one parent routinely does.
 By reviewing and honestly discussing this information, you may be able to establish clearer expectations of each parent’s responsibilities as well as your children’s chores and other contributions.

-Acknowledge double standards when you face them
+Acknowledge double standards when you encounter them

 Many double standards are perpetuated by people outside of a family making comments.
 Pointing out these unfair comments may help the person saying them understand why they’re problematic and stop making them.
 For example, calling mothers who also work outside the home “working moms” but calling fathers who also work just “dads” is an example of a double standard perpetuated by language.
-Referring to a male partner who works as a “working dad” too or both partners as “parents who also work outside the home” could help highlight this.
+Referring to a male partner who works as a “working dad” or both partners as “parents who also work outside the home” could help highlight this.
 Pushing back on such comments may help gradually create change in social thinking around these topics.

 Create a shared calendar or “family plan”